Adapting Physics-Informed Neural Networks to Improve ODE Optimization in Mosquito Population Dynamics: Discussion and Future Work

 \section{Discussion and Future Work}

 In this work, we introduced a hybrid framework based on Physics informed Neural Networks that integrates physical laws into data-driven machine learning models.
-This particular framework is designed to manage systems of ordinary differential equations, validated using a case study modeling mosquito population dynamics.
+This particular framework is designed to manage systems of ordinary differential equations, validated using a case study modelling mosquito population dynamics.
 The approach employs a multi-task learning strategy, incorporating multiple components in the objective function: one for data fitting, several for weakly enforcing physical knowledge, with separate functions for the remaining conditions.
 The framework includes several advanced techniques such as domain decomposition, ODE normalization, gradient balancing, and causal training.
 We evaluated the effectiveness of our approach through an ablation study using the Lorenz system before introducing the problem of a model for the dynamics of mosquito populations.

+The application of PINNs to mosquito population dynamics represents a significant advancement in ecological modelling for a number of reasons.
+Traditional data-driven models often require extensive data and are limited to capturing the nonlinear, multi-scale behaviours seen in real-world mosquito populations.
+However, PINNs integrate domain-specific knowledge directly into the learning process by enforcing ODE constraints.
+This is crucial for mosquito population dynamics because it ensures that the model respects biological principles even with limited data.

 Our findings demonstrate that ODE Normalization and Gradient Balancing played an important role in stabilizing the training process.
 These techniques ensured that no individual component of the loss function disproportionately influenced the optimization, thus preventing premature convergence to suboptimal solutions.
 Causal Training preserves the temporal causality inherent in the dynamical system, critical for achieving accurate model predictions, especially in scenarios where extrapolation beyond the scope of the training data is necessary.
 Domain Decomposition effectively manages significantly large input domains, particularly in forward problem scenarios.
-The results also confirm the framework's efficacy in modeling mosquito population dynamics, highlighting its potential for application within the field of ecology.
+The results also confirm the framework's efficacy in modelling mosquito population dynamics, highlighting its potential for application to other ODE-based ecological models, which are commonly applied not only to mosquito populations but also to other vector species, such as ticks \cite{wu2020structured}, also agricultural and forest pests, including \textit{Drosophila suzukii} \cite{rossini2021general}, \textit{Batrocera oleae} \cite{rossini2022physiologically} and bark beetles \cite{kvrivan2016dynamical}.